dimi309/small3d/README.md

 The scripts for preparing the dependencies of small3d for mobile are `prepare-android` and `prepare-ios` for Android and iOS respectively, found in the `deps` directory.
-After executing one of those, you can build small3d for these platforms by executing either `build-android.bat` or `build-ios.sh` from the main directory.
+After executing one of those, you can build small3d for these platforms by executing either `build-android` or `build-ios` from the main directory.
 The sample game, [Avoid the Bug](https://github.com/dimi309/avoidthebug) has been ported to both [Android](https://github.com/dimi309/avoidthebug-android) and [iOS](https://github.com/dimi309/avoidthebug-ios).
 I use these projects as a basis